-Students can be issued with reward points for a whole range of behaviours in lessons, on corridors and at social times.
-Our staff log these within our rewards systems and students are given a range of rewards as they progress through a hierarchy of pre-determined totals. (informed by student voice responses).
-For example:
+Students are issued with reward points for a whole range of positive behaviours every lesson.
+Alongside lesson reward points students can gain rewards for positive behaviour on corridors and at social times.
+Our staff log these within our rewards systems and students are given a range of rewards as they progress through a hierarchy of predetermined totals.